avsm/eeww/README.md

 improve performance).

 So, this library provide an abstraction about a real `int32`.
-In a x64 architecture, internally, we use a `int` and in a x86 architure, we use a `int32`.
+In a x64 architecture, internally, we use a `int` and in a x86 architecture, we use a `int32`.
 By this way, we ensure to have in any platform 32 free bits in `Optint.t`.